Skip to main content

 Q: What does it mean if I was waitlisted for a program and what should I do?

-A. Due to space constraints, we cannot accommodate all applicants in all programs.
-Students on the waitlist can choose to remain on the waitlist, and they may be admitted at a later date if space becomes available.
-Students can also choose to reapply for an alternate program.
+A. Due to space constraints and other factors, we often cannot accept all applicants for a given program.
+Students placed on the waitlist may choose to remain on the waitlist for the chance to be admitted at a later date if space becomes available, or they may choose to reapply for an alternate program, as long as that program is accepting new applications.
 Click here for more information.

 Q: What is the student contract?